-As of March 31, 2021, we have 184 granted or pending patent applications comprised of 54 issued or allowed U.S. patents, 9 pending U.S. non-provisional applications, 1 pending U.S. provisional applications, 2 pending international patent applications filed under the Patent Cooperation Treaty, or PCT, and 118 pending or granted patent applications that have entered the national phase of prosecution in countries outside the United States.
+As of May 31, 2021, we have 186 granted or pending patent applications (both utility and design) comprised of 53 issued or allowed U.S. patents, 10 pending U.S. non-provisional applications, 1 pending U.S. provisional applications, 2 pending international patent applications filed under the Patent Cooperation Treaty, or PCT, and 33 pending patent applications and 87 granted patents in jurisdictions outside the United States, including Australia, Canada, China, Europe, Hong Kong, Israel and Japan.
 The exclusivity terms of our patents depend upon the laws of the countries in which they are obtained.
 In the countries in which we currently file, the patent term is 20 years from the earliest date of filing of a non-provisional patent application.
 Current issued patents and patent applications covering our Genio system will expire on dates ranging from 2032 to 2034, if the applications are issued.